kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-05-21-create-subnet.md

      | --------------- | ----------------- | --------------- |
      | `192.168.66.66` | `255.255.255.248` | *(leave blank)* |

 2. Save the profile.
-If it complains like in your screenshot:
+If it complains like:

 > `method 'manual' requires at least an address or a route`